Nursing and midwifery undergraduate education

 Hear from our student

-Derek McConachie, Bucks New University
+Derek McConachie, Buckinghamshire New University

 “Every member of staff made me feel welcome when I first joined.
 The Robert and Lisa Sainsbury wing, Fraser Gamble ward and De Wardener ward offered me great support and experiences; I'm thankful to them all.
 All of my mentors, co-mentors and colleagues have been generous in their sharing of knowledge and gave me time to learn under their supervision.